 This type of treatment can be combined with other technologies to multiply its benefits, such as electrostimulation.
 This technology bases its operation on a way of exercising muscles using local electrical impulses, in which they use electrical current impulses to heal injuries, improve sports performance.
 For this reason, this system is increasingly recommended in the field of physiotherapy, sports training or in the field of aesthetics.

-The Wiemspro system has designed its products so that they can cover these 3 areas of use.
+The Wiemspro and Onnafit system has designed its products so that they can cover these 3 areas of use.

 Pathologies treated by Diathermy